 If you want bigger returns than a single, then a double could be for you.

-If you prefer horse-racing then you can also use each-way doubles bets.
+If you prefer horseracing then you can also use each-way doubles bets.
 Each way bets reduces the odds for those that place and do not win.
 The stake will be more too.
-But this way, you have more opportunity to win.
+But this way, you have more opportunities to win.

-Why not have a go at double in January 2021 and enjoy the fun?
+Why not have a go at a double in September 2022 and enjoy the fun?